Detecting Eye Diseases and Conditions

 People with diabetes are at risk for developing several eye diseases:

 Diabetic retinopathy is the most common eye disease in people with diabetes.
-It affects over 5 million Americans aged 18 and older.
+It affects over 5 million Americans ages 18 and older.
 Usually both eyes develop the disease.
 Diabetic retinopathy progresses in four stages.
 The most severe is proliferative retinopathy.